 Blue Bird Cafe & Roastery (Rumbach Str.)

 Never mind the uncanny resemblance to Blue Bottle Coffee, the pioneering California-based coffee company, Blue Bird is a Hungarian coffee roaster and specialty coffee shop inside Budapest's tourist-heavy Jewish Quarter.
-Before you enter, take a peek at the impressive synagogue soaring on the opposite side of the street, designed in 1872 by the famous Austrian architect, Otto Wagner.
+Before you enter, take a peek at the impressive synagogue soaring on the opposite side of the street, designed in 1872 by a young Otto Wanger, who went on to become Austria's most famous architect.

-Blue Bird’s extensive filter coffee options would make most coffee shops look like mere beginners: there's everything from V60 to Chemex, Aeropress, Frenchpress, Siphon, and cold brew.
-The premium Arabica beans are sourced from nine countries and you can also buy them in packaged form.
-If you'd like some alcohol to go with your caffeine, try "Sasha's choice," a cold brew-infused bottled beer, the result of a collaboration between Blue Bird and Horizont, a local microbrewery.
+Blue Bird’s extensive filter coffee options would make most coffee shops look like mere beginners: V60, Chemex, Aeropress, Frenchpress, Siphon, and cold brew.
+The premium Arabica beans are sourced from nine countries and you can also buy them packaged.